DevExpress-Examples/blazor-style-migration/readme.md

 [Return to the table of contents.](#thetableofcontents)

-## Revert Changes in v23.1
+## Restoring Changes Made after our v23.1 Release

 ### Navigation TreeView Customizations in Projects Created with DevExpress Templates

-DevExpress templates generate projects that contain a left-side navbar with TreeView.
-For this TreeView, we specified custom styles to change its default appearance.
+DevExpress templates generate projects that contain a left-side navbar with a TreeView.
+For the TreeView, we specified custom styles and changed its default appearance.
 In v23.1, these styles cannot be applied.
-In v23.1, do the following to restore the appearance:
+In v23.1, do the following to restore appearance:

 1. Use Project Converter to update styles automatically.

 2. Update styles manually.
 2.1 Assign a CSS class for all nodes in the *NavMenu.razor* file:

 ```Razor
 <DxTreeView>
      <DxTreeViewNode Text="Node1" CssClass="my-item" />